FXinnovation/fx-docker-jenkins/README.md

 If there is existing data (users, jobs, etc) on the mounted volume, it will use these.
 If not, you just have to check the logs of the container for the randomly generated password and start creating your users.

+## Comments & Issues
+If you have comments or detect an issue, please be adviced we don't check the docker hub comments.
+You can always contact us through the repository.